Defective Product Injuries in Georgia

 Can I sue if I did not buy the product?

 Yes.
-Users and foreseeable consumers may still have claims.
+Users and foreseeable consumers may still have valid claims.

 Why Choose The C. Paul Law Firm P.C.